Glossary

 Clip Pacing

-Clip pacing is the rhythm and timing of edits within a short-form clip — also called edit pacing, cut rate, cut frequency, editing rhythm, clip tempo, or cut cadence.
-It determines how quickly a viewer's attention is managed through each second of the clip, and is one of the primary levers clippers control to influence completion rate and watch-through rate.
+Clip pacing is the rhythm and timing of edits inside a short-form clip — also called edit pacing, cut rate, cut frequency, editing rhythm, clip tempo, or cut cadence.
+It governs how a viewer's attention is carried through each second of the clip, and it is one of the few levers a clipper controls directly that moves completion rate.

 Related Terms